HEADINGTON, OXFORD

 Whorwood was the last and landless descendant of an ancient line, which had owned for centuries the wide manors of Shotover [sc.
 Holton] and Headington.
 His mother, "Madame Whorwood", a stately old lady in antique dress, lived with him in the house overhanging the Cherwell on the north side of Magdalen Bridge; the top of her high cap usually visible to passers-by.
 They moved afterwards to a house in the High Street [No. 64], over which her ancestral hatchment was suspended when she died [in 1855, at the age of 74].
 He was a fresh-coloured, smooth-faced, vivacious, whist-playing, amiable lounger.
 Later in life he took the College living of Willoughby [in Warwickshire], leading there a lonely, melancholy life, cheated and ruled by five domestics, whose service was perfect freedom....
 Alas!
 The human butterfly in its later stages is a sight more cautionary than pleasing; I met poor Whorwood not long before his death, pallid, weary, corpulent; and he cried as we talked over old times.

-At least (according to Tuckwell), he was kindly, unlike many of the Whorwoods who for 236 years were Lords of the Manor of Headington.
-The 1851 census shows him living at 64 High Street (a bachelor of 38 and described as Vicar of Willoughby and Curate of Marston) with his mother Mary, who was then 70 (born in Henwick and described as a land and tithe owner).
+The 1851 census shows Thomas Henry Whorwood as a bachelor of 38 and described as Vicar of Willoughby and Curate of Marston, living at 64 High Street, Oxford with his mother Mary, who was then 70 (born in Henwick and described as a land and tithe owner).
 They were waited on by a housemaid, cook, and two footmen.
 The Return of Owners of Land shows that Whorwood still owned 13 acres in Oxfordshire in 1873.

-In 1879 the advowson of St Andrew's Church passed from Whorwood to Mrs. Martha Rawlinson (who passed it on to Keble College in 1927).
+In 1879 the advowson of St Andrew’s Church passed from the Lords of the Manor of Headington to Mrs Martha Rawlinson (who passed it on to Keble College in 1927).

 The last sighting of the last Whorwood is in the 1881 census, when at the age of 68 he was living alone in the vicarage at Willoughby in Warwickshire, waited on - by a housekeeper, butler, groom, valet, cook, and housemaid (the servants whose easy life was described by Tuckwell).